More Specials: Recording

 Unlike the first Specials album, which was produced by Elvis Costello in a raw fashion, Jerry Dammers himself produced More Specials with Dave Jordan, except for "Sock It to 'em J.B." which was produced by Bradbury.
 It was recorded during summer 1980 at Coventry's Horizon Studios and mixed at Wessex Studios in London.
 In contrast to the first album, More Specials was predominately crafted in the studio, as, in his pursuit of musical perfection, Dammers had become infatuated with the idea of a recording studio and the possibilities it presented for numerous overdubs and fine tuning.
 Consequently, More Specials is more producer-dominated than the band's previous work.
-In this period, Dammers would listen to any music with an open mind, feeling that no matter whether he initially thought the music was good or bad, he would grow to like it with repeated plays.
+According to Panter, Dammers would listen to any music with an open mind, feeling that no matter whether he initially thought the music was good or bad, he would grow to like it with repeated plays.
 His ambition with More Specials was to destroy people's preconceived ideas of good and bad music to the point where listeners would hear a record and "won't even know if they like it or not."
 Panter said the band's intention was to become "more international."

-Several band members opposed Dammers' suggested "Muzak-lounge jazz experiment" idea.
+Several band members opposed Dammers' proposed "Muzak-lounge jazz experiment".
 Byers was moving into a different direction in his fusions of ska with rockabilly, contributing to a difference of opinion which destroyed his friendship with Dammers.
 While Byers acknowledged Dammers as having had the determination and vision to start the band, he felt he wanted to dominate the band and "run everything himself," with group manager Rick Rogers serving merely to interpret Dammers' ideas.
-The guitarist stated he wanted to start his own band to play his rockabilly-styled rock and roll, which would have been stylistically consistent with acts like Stray Cats who had just began gaining attention in London.
+The guitarist stated he wanted to start his own band to play his rockabilly-styled rock and roll, which would have been stylistically consistent with acts like Stray Cats who were becoming popular in London.
 Consequently, he had begun creating songs in punk rock and power pop styles, while Bradbury's interest in northern soul remained intact, thus contributing to the varied sound of the final album.